 When consolidating your private student loans, you will typically be required to undergo entrance and exit loan counseling.
 This will help the lender in better understanding how to structure the consolidation loan that will work best for you.

-You may also be eligible for additional benefits such as a 15-year repayment term with no prepayment penalties.
+You may also be eligible for additional benefits such as a 15 or 20-year repayment term with no prepayment penalties.
 This can allow you to pay off your loan faster without the worry of paying extra if you end up eliminating your debt early.

 How to Apply